statechannels/go-nitro/.github/pull_request_template.md

 - links to design documents
 - dependencies required for this change

 The summary may omit some of these details if this PR fixes a single ticket that includes these details.
-It is the reviewer's discretion.

 **Changes** [Optional]